Employment in the UK: May 2025

 8. Redundancies

-The number of people reporting redundancy in the three months before interview increased over the year and in the latest quarter to 3.8 per thousand employees in September to November 2024.
+The number of people reporting redundancy in the three months before interview decreased in the latest quarter to 3.8 per thousand employees in January to March 2025.

-We also publish our HR1: Potential redundancies dataset showing potential redundancies, covering those notified by employers to the Insolvency Service through the form, broken down by region and industry.
+We also publish our HR1: Potential redundancies dataset, which shows potential redundancies, covering those notified by employers to the Insolvency Service through the form, broken down by region and industry.

 Back to table of contents